ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/09-blind-sqli.md

 ## Reflection

-Learned how password attack using `AND 1=1` works.
+Learned how blind SQL injection can be used to extract data character-by-character using conditional responses and boolean logic.

 ---